LandonLloyd/LandonLloyd/README.md

 I am currently working on completing the Front-End-Libraries section of FreeCodeCamp.
 Overall though I am working on completing the whole FreeCodeCamp Curriculum.

 ## Contributions
 I am fairly new to Github and have been learning how to use it.
 I have made most of my contributions to a [Discord Bot named Becca-Bot](https://github.com/nhcarrigan/BeccaBot).
 I have also done a tiny bit of contributing to the FreeCodeCamp discord bot.
+I have also completed the HacktoberFest 2020 event which taught me a lot about contributing and how to use Github.

+## Contact Me
+If you would like to contact me shoot me an [email](mailto:landon.h.lloyd@gmail.com?subject=[Github])

 <!--
 **LandonLloyd/LandonLloyd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.